kevinnilson/MeetupToGooglePlusEvent/README.md

 MeetupToGooglePlusEvent
 =======================

-Takes a Meetup event and creates a Google+ Event
+Takes a Meetup event and creates a Google+ Event.
+Written by Kevin Nilson www.javaclimber.com